MathieuLeocmach/pyboo/doc/intro.rst

 where there are :math:`N_i` bonds starting from :math:`i`.
 We call the :math:`q_{\ell m}` coefficients the local tensorial bond orientational order parameter.

 The function :meth:`~boo.boo.bonds2qlm` computes the :math:`q_{\ell m}` coefficients for the :math:`\ell`-fold symetry.
 The extra parameter `periods` allows to do so in periodic boundary conditions.

+The function :meth:`~boo.boo.ngbs2qlm` does the same from a M neighbours array.
+For all particles :math:`N_i=M`, even for particles with less than M neighbours.

 Invarients
 ----------